 Those who know Larry Warren think he is a sincere individual who has been greatly traumatised by his perceived experiences.
-It's possible his story of been brainwashed may have some truth to it and he has been planted with false memories to underline the credibility of the otherwise credible case.
+It's possible his story of been brainwashed may have some truth to it and he was somehow planted with false memories to undermine the credibility of the otherwise credible case.

 Some of the acknowledged core witnesses have also heavily embellished their stories in recent years.
 Jim Penniston now says he spent 45 minutes examining the craft he observed in the first night, noting symbols on its body.
 He also says he touched the skin of the craft and received a telepathic message in binary code.

 There is no reference to any of this in Penniston's original witness statements.
 Nor is there anything remotely resembling this version of events in his radio communications with his commanders at the base.